fastify/benchmarks/README.md

 # TL;DR

 * [Fastify](https://github.com/fastify/fastify) is a fast and low overhead web framework for Node.js.
-* This package shows how fast it is comparatively.
+* This package shows how fast it is compared to other JS frameworks: these benchmarks do not pretend to represent a real-world scenario, but they give a **good indication of the framework overhead**.
+* The benchmarks are run automatically on GitHub actions, which means they run on virtual hardwardware that can suffer from the "noisy neighbor" effect; this means that the results can vary.
 * For metrics (cold-start) see [metrics.md](./METRICS.md)

 # Requirements